almeidas-tatiane/robust-api-performance/configuring-filezilla-to-ec2.md

 **NOTE**

-If you don't know how to create a private key file, check the [step-by-step guide here](https://github.com/almeidas-tatiane/robust-api-performance/blob/main/ec2-creation.md#31-what-you-need-before-this-step).
+If you don't know how to create a security group and associate with port 22, check the [step-by-step guide here](https://github.com/almeidas-tatiane/robust-api-performance/blob/main/ec2-creation.md#31-what-you-need-before-this-step).

 - [FileZilla Client](https://filezilla-project.org/download.php) installed